qodesmith/create-new-app/README.md

 ### Babel / Polyfilling

 Write ES6+ and beyond.
-Babel 7 is integrated and CRA is tweaked to support modern browsers.
+Babel 7 is integrated and CNA is tweaked to support modern browsers.
 If you need to support older browsers, simply adjust the `browserslist` field in the `package.json` file. `@babel/polyfill` has been [deprecated](https://goo.gl/mw8Ntd), but fear not! `core-js` to the rescue.
 Check it out at the top of `entry.js`.

 ### Postcss